 What We Collect

-Researchers may search the CAP online, or may request assistance with searches by phone or e-mail.
-Researchers may visit by appointment to examine manual files from Monday through Friday, 10:00 a.m.–5:00 p.m. (closed on federal holidays).
+When the archive reopens in Summer, 2020, researchers may request assistance with searches by phone or e-mail, and may visit to examine manual files, by appointment, from Monday through Friday, 10:00 a.m.–5:00 p.m. (closed on federal holidays).

-Images are for study purposes only, and any requests for reproductions must be directed to the owners.
-The CAP reserves the right to protect information provided by the cooperating owners, and information concerning private collections is restricted or kept confidential when requested.
-CAP personnel cannot undertake extensive research for either individuals or institutions.
-The staff is not permitted to provide certification of authenticity or to give appraisals.
+Images are for study purposes only, and any requests for reproductions must be directed to portrait owners.
+Information concerning private collections is restricted or kept confidential when requested by the owners.
+CAP staff cannot undertake extensive research for either individuals or institutions and are not permitted to provide certification of authenticity or to give appraisals.
 A nominal fee is charged for printing large reports and photocopying archival material.

 How You Can Help

 The CAP depends on the assistance of portrait owners, interns, and volunteers to continue building and updating the research collection.
 If you would like to contribute information on portraiture from your private or institutional collection, download our Portrait Survey Form (.pdf) and mail to:

 National Portrait Gallery

 PO Box 37012